ParthSingh-1603/bits-bus/README.md

 ## Usage

-### For Students/Faculty
+### For SRM Students/Faculty

 1. **View Bus Layout**: The main page shows the 56-seater bus layout with color-coded seats (K row has 6 seats)
 2. **Select a Seat**: Click on any available (gray) seat to book it
 3. **Fill Booking Form**:
    - Enter your full name
-   - Enter your college registration number (8-12 characters, letters and numbers)
+   - Enter your SRM college registration number (8-20 characters, letters and numbers)
    - Select your gender
    - Choose your sport team
 4. **Confirm Booking**: Click "Confirm Booking" to reserve your seat